Free-Software-for-Android/RootCommands/README.md

 # RootCommands

 This is a library to simplify the execution of root commands.
-It is a Java wrapper around native executables used to execute root commands.
+It is a Java wrapper around native executables and can be used to execute specific root commands.

 # Add the lib to your project